you-zhou/notes/dev.md

 However, this construct has some drawbacks and should be used with caution.
 If a function receives a list of arguments of the same nature, it is often more clear to define it as a function of one argument, that argument being a list or any sequence.
 Here, if send has multiple recipients, it is better to define it explicitly: `send(message, recipients)` and call it with `send(’Hello’, [’God’, ’Mom’, ’Cthulhu’])`.
 This way, the user of the function can manipulate the recipient list as a list beforehand, and it opens the possibility to pass any sequence, including iterators, that cannot be unpacked as other sequences.

 #### 4. arbitrary keyword argument dictionary
 The arbitrary keyword argument dictionary is the last way to pass arguments to functions.
-If the function requires an undetermined series of named arguments, it is possible to use the **kwargs construct.
-In the function body, kwargs will be a dictionary of all the passed named arguments that have not been caught by other keyword arguments in the function signature.
+If the function requires an undetermined series of named arguments, it is possible to use the ==`**kwargs`== construct.
+In the function body, `kwargs` will be a dictionary of all the passed named arguments that have not been caught by other keyword arguments in the function signature.

+The same caution as in the case of arbitrary argument list is necessary, for similar reasons: these powerful techniques are to be used when there is a proven necessity to use them, and they should not be used if the simpler and clearer construct is sufficient to express the function’s intention.
+It is up to the programmer writing the function to determine which arguments are positional arguments and which are optional keyword arguments, and to decide whether to use the advanced techniques of arbitrary argument passing.
+If the advice above is followed wisely, it is possible and enjoyable to write Python functions that are:
+• easy to read (the name and arguments need no explanations)
+• easy to change (adding a new keyword argument does not break other parts of the code)

 ## class
 ### dir